EOUSdigital/Loop-Focused-Logic/README.md

 SET totalCharacters = 0

 FOR each word in words
-    ADD length of word to totalCharacters
+    ADD the length of the word to totalCharacters

 PRINT totalCharacters
 ```